tj-tusharjain/azure-compute-docs/articles/service-fabric/service-fabric-get-started-containers.md

 ## Set container retention policy

-To assist with diagnosing container startup failures, Service Fabric (version 6.1 or higher) supports retaining containers that terminated or failed to startup.
+To assist with diagnosing container startup failures, Service Fabric (version 6.1 or higher) supports retaining containers that terminated or failed to start up.
 This policy can be set in the **ApplicationManifest.xml** file as shown in the following snippet:

 ```xml
  <ContainerHostPolicies CodePackageRef="NodeService.Code" Isolation="process" ContainersRetentionCount="2"  RunInteractive="true">